JiminWu/Bio-FlatScope/README.md

 ### Data Files
 Two supporting data files are necessary for 3D reconstruction:
   1. A stack of point spread functions (PSFs) at different axial distance, saved as a ".mat" file.
-  2. Raw capture from Bio-FlatScope, saved as an image (.tiff).
+  2. Raw capture from Bio-FlatScope, saved as a ".mat" file.
 ### Included Example
 We have provided one examples for Bio-FlatScope 3D reconstruction.
 The raw data is from a 3D test sample prepared by suspending fluuorescent beads in PDMS phantom.
 (Results are shown in Figure 2 in our paper)
 ### Running the code